checklist/checklist-support/docs/teams/members.md

 ## Understanding Roles
 Below is an explanation of each role.
 Please note that the roles are cummulative.
 E.g. an editor can edit templates but cannot trigger (run) them unless they also have the runner role.

+Users may have no roles and are then just a team member.
+They can create checklists and work with them normally.

 ### Admin
 Team admins can:
 * manage the team name